Discover if Lifeboost coffee is worth spending money in our Lifeboost coffee review.

 Growing coffee at higher elevations results in higher-quality beans than coffee grown at sea level.
 But then again, any coffee worth drinking is grown at the correct elevations.

-Hand-selected simply means that the farmers went out and picked the cherries themselves.
+Hand-picked simply means that the farmers went out and picked the cherries themselves.
 Again, that’s pretty standard practice in the coffee world.

 I don’t point all this out to say that Lifeboost coffee is bad.
 The opposite, actually.
 What this all says is that Lifeboost has a good supply chain.